manjaro-libhybris/manjaro-arm-tools/README.md

 # manjaro-arm-tools
 Contains scripts and files needed to build and manage manjaro-arm packages and images.

-This software an all it's dependencies are available in the Manjaro Strit repo's, if you run Manjaro.
+This software is available in the Manjaro Strit repo's, if you run Manjaro.

 ## Known issues